content-queue/.github/profile/README.md

 ### Setup

-Check the [template repository](https://github.com/content-queue/template) for ready available workflows and instructions on how to set them up.
-Add these to a new repository and go through the credentials setup instructions.
-Set up the project board with the necessary columns as configured in the GitHub Actions workflows.
+Check the [template repository](https://github.com/content-queue/template) for ready available workflows and instructions on how to set them up for yourself.
 And don't forget to give access to everyone who needs access to the repo.

 ### Tweet workflow